Akeemmudash/python-practice/README.md

 # Python Practice

-## This repository contains small python projects from the book 'THE BIG BOOK OF SMALL PYTHON PROJECTS'.

 Each project is contained in its own file and my attempt to recreate the project is created with the same name and suffixed with \_v2.

 # Project Structure